 The ordination of a deacon or priest is the culmination of years of formation: learning that develops the particular Spirit-given gifts that call them to those roles, and personal growth through deep relationships and practice of the competencies required for ministry.

 Formation means more than acquiring information by taking classes and reading books; it’s about the work of the Holy Spirit integrating the knowledge and skills for ministry with your heart and soul so that your ministry comes from your deepest self, grounded in relationships with God and others.
 To that end, the ECMN School for Formation offers a series of courses in preparation for the diaconate and the priesthood.
 Those listening for a call to Holy Orders take at least two courses in the School for Formation to help them engage their discernment and understand how they will navigate formation.
 Then, it typically takes at least two years to complete coursework for the diaconate (Year A and Year B courses), and three for the priesthood (Year A, Year B, and Year C courses).
-See the courses here.
-More on-the-ground ministry practice with supervision takes place through Clinical Pastoral Education and internships in other faith communities.
+See the courses in the handbook linked above.
+More on-the-ground ministry practice with supervision takes place through Clinical Pastoral Education and internships in other faith communities – our internship handbook is also available via the link above.

 Often people who already have previous graduate work in theology discern for ordained roles, or postulants decide to enroll in local non-Episcopal seminaries.
 In those cases, an individual might be exempted from some courses in the School for Formation.
 All those in formation for ordained roles take some of the courses in the School for Formation and participate in cohort and the ordination process as described below.